Cave In: Until Your Heart Stops and Jupiter (1998–2001)

 Two weeks before the band was to record their first proper full-length, Scrod left the band, pushing guitarist Stephen Brodsky to a position as vocalist, and Caleb Scofield filled in the then-vacant position on bass.
 Their 1998 debut studio album Until Your Heart Stops featured Brodsky as lead vocalist.
 The album's release was followed by extensive touring.

+The band toured with Isis in 1999.
+The tour ended prematurely for Cave In when their 1991 Ford Econoline van caught fire in a rest stop fifty miles away from their destination of Philadelphia.

 Before their next full-length, Cave In began experimenting with their sound offering Creative Eclipses, a five-song EP which indicated a space rock direction the band would then pursue for several years, as opposed to their metal roots.
 Then, in 2000, they released Jupiter, receiving a good deal of press.
 The band was featured in Spin Magazines "Sound Advice" section, where their new sound was described as "emo-metal Radiohead", though the band themselves rejected this categorization.
 Jupiter also caught the attention of major labels, who began courting the band after its release.